 5. No Exercise, Extra weight

 If you’re carrying excess weight, it could be contributing to your incontinence.
 In some studies, losing just ten pounds was enough to reduce or eliminate bladder leaks.
-Now it’s unlikely that you’ll add (or loose) ten pounds over the holidays, and no one can exercise enough to work off all those wonderful desserts, but now is a good time to start planning for 2020.
+Now it’s unlikely that you’ll add (or lose) ten pounds over the holidays, and no one can exercise enough to work off all those wonderful desserts, but now is a good time to start planning for 2020.
 Do you have a weight loss goal?
 Any plans to start exercising your pelvic floor muscles to treat your incontinence?

 Yikes… Is there Any Hope?